+THE OFFERING

+Price per ADS

+US\$11.00

+ADSs offered by us

+5,835,000 ADSs

-THE OFFERING Price per ADS We currently estimate the initial public offering price will be between US\$11.00 and US\$13.00 per ADS.
-ADSs offered by us 5,835,000 ADSs Ordinary shares outstanding immediately after this offering 86,927,850 ordinary shares The number of ordinary shares outstanding immediately after the offering: assumes the conversion of all outstanding series A redeemable convertible preferred shares into 5,375,150 ordinary shares upon completion of the offering; assumes the conversion of all outstanding series B redeemable convertible preferred shares into 7,481,250 ordinary shares upon the completion of the offering; excludes 4,536,480 ordinary shares issuable upon the exercise of outstanding options granted under our long-term incentive plan; and • excludes a further 2,788,642 ordinary shares reserved for issuance under our long-term incentive plan.
-The ADSs Each ADS represents four ordinary shares, par value US\$0.00002 per share.
+Ordinary shares outstanding immediately after this offering

+86,927,850 ordinary shares

+The number of ordinary shares outstanding immediately after the offering:

+- assumes the conversion of all outstanding series A redeemable convertible preferred shares into 5,375,150 ordinary shares upon completion of the offering; - assumes the conversion of all outstanding series B redeemable convertible preferred shares into 7,481,250 ordinary shares upon the completion of the offering; - excludes 4,536,480 ordinary shares issuable upon the exercise of outstanding options granted under our long-term incentive plan; and - excludes a further 2,788,642 ordinary shares reserved for issuance under our long-term incentive plan.

+The ADSs

+Each ADS represents four ordinary shares, par value US\$0.00002 per share.
 The ADSs will be evidenced by a global ADR.

 The depositary will be the holder of the ordinary shares underlying the ADSs and you will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and owners and beneficial owners of ADSs from time to time.

 You may surrender your ADSs to the depositary to withdraw the ordinary shares underlying your ADSs.
 The depositary will charge you a fee for such an exchange.

 We may amend or terminate the deposit agreement for any reason without your consent.
 If an amendment becomes effective, you will be bound by the deposit agreement as amended if you continue to hold your ADSs.

 To better understand the terms of the ADSs, you should carefully read the section in this prospectus entitled "Description of American Depositary Shares."
 We also encourage you to read the deposit agreement, which is an exhibit to the registration statement that includes this prospectus.